Wood mouse

 The wood mouse (Apodemus sylvaticus) is a murid rodent native to Europe and northwestern Africa.
-It is closely related to the yellow-necked mouse (Apodemus flavicollis) but differs in that it has no band of yellow fur around the neck, has slightly smaller ears, and is usually slightly smaller overall: around 90 mm (3.54 in) in length and 23 g in weight.
+It is closely related to the yellow-necked mouse (A. flavicollis) but differs in that it has no band of yellow fur around the neck, has slightly smaller ears, and is usually slightly smaller overall: around 90 mm (3.54 in) in length and 23 g in weight.
 It is found across most of Europe and is a very common and widespread species, is commensal with people and is sometimes considered a pest.
 Other common names are long-tailed field mouse, field mouse, common field mouse, and European wood mouse.
 This species is a known potential carrier of the Dobrava sequence of hantavirus which affects humans and may pose serious risks to human health.

 Habitat and distribution

 Wood mice inhabit forests, grasslands, and cultivated fields, tending to seek out more wooded areas in winter.
 Almost entirely nocturnal and terrestrial, wood mice burrow extensively, build nests of plants and live in buildings during harsh seasons.
 It is one of the most intensively studied species in the genus.
 In Europe, it ranges north to Scandinavia and east to Ukraine.
 The wood mouse is also found in northwestern Africa and on many Mediterranean islands.